-Ernst & Young Tax Consultants Sdn.
-Bhd Senior Manager | Indirect Tax ai.yeen.poh@my.ey.com
+Senior Manager | Indirect Tax at Ernst & Young Tax Consultants Sdn.
+Bhd ai.yeen.poh@my.ey.com it will be repealed if an acceptable multilateral solution is implemented.

-12. New Zealand
+13. New Zealand

+Status The New Zealand government has reinstated the lapsed Digital Services Tax Bill, which proposes to implement a flat 3% digital services tax, if insufficient progress is made toward implementation of Pillar One of the BEPS 2.0 project.
+The proposed application date (1 January 2025) could be deferred by up to five years.
+The DST Bill does not represent a definitive commitment to impose a DST.
+Instead, it is intended to serve as a backstop and provide the government with legislative flexibility if an acceptable multilateral solution cannot be implemented within a reasonable timeframe.
+The timeframe for enactment of the DST Bill at this stage is therefore unclear.
 On 31 August 2023, the New Zealand government introduced a Digital Services Tax (DST) Bill, with the earliest possible implementation of a DST in New Zealand being 1 January 2025.
-The Bill Status allows the government to defer the start date by up to five years to 1 January 2030.
-The design of the DST includes elements of previous consultation undertaken in 2019. ▶ DST applies to in-scope "taxable digital services" - principally the provision of intermediation platforms, social media and content sharing platforms, and internet search engines.
-Additional in-scope activities include: Scope Advertising on, linked to, connected with or facilitated by a relevant platform or search engine. • Activities in relation to user-generated data, gathered in connection with a relevant platform, search engine or advertising described above.
+The Bill allows the government to defer the start date by up to five years to 1 January 2030.
+The design of the DST includes elements of previous consultation undertaken in 2019. • Applies to in-scope "taxable digital services" - principally the provision of intermediation platforms, social media and content sharing platforms, and internet search engines.
+Additional in-scope activities include: Scope Advertising on, linked to, connected with or facilitated by a relevant platform or search engine.
+Activities in relation to user-generated data, gathered in connection with a relevant platform, search engine or advertising described above.
 Incidental activities in relation to a relevant platform, search engine or advertising described above.
 Rate 3% on the group's gross "taxable digital services" revenue attributable to New Zealand users or New Zealand land.
-The DST will apply to a digital services group if both of these conditions are met: Thresholds ► The group's global annual gross "taxable digital services" revenue is at least EUR750m. ► Annual gross "taxable digital services" revenue attributable to New Zealand users or New Zealand land exceeds NZD3.5m.
+The DST will apply to a digital services group if both of these conditions are met:TTx for DPSPs: no threshold Thresholds ▶ The group's global annual gross "taxable digital services" revenue is at least EUR750m.
+Annual gross "taxable digital services" revenue attributable to New Zealand users or New Zealand land exceeds NZD3.5m.
 Digital activities or services that do not generate significant value from active user participation are generally excluded from the DST.
-For example: ► Taxable digital services that are merely incidental to a supply of goods or services that is not a taxable digital service Exclusions ▶ Regulated or supervised online financial marketplace activities Zacidololio ► Loyalty programme online platforms While not specifically excluded, e-commerce and the provision of online content (such as tv, film and music streaming services, online tv and radio broadcasting, and the supply of digital news articles and video game subscription services) are intended to be outside the scope of the DST Effective date Earliest implementation by 1 January 2025, with legislative flexibility to defer the start date by up to five years to 1 January 2030.
+For example: ► Taxable digital services that are merely incidental to a supply of goods or services that is not a taxable digital service Exclusions Regulated or supervised online financial marketplace activities EXCIUSIONS ▶ Loyalty programme online platforms While not specifically excluded, e-commerce and the provision of online content (such as tv, film and music streaming services, online tv and radio broadcasting, and the supply of digital news articles and video game subscription services) are intended to be outside the scope of the DST Effective Earliest implementation by 1 January 2025, with legislative flexibility to defer the start date by up to five years to 1 January 2030.
 The ability to defer the commencement date gives the government time to monitor implementation of Pillar One of the OECD's Two-Pillar multilateral solution and decide whether the DST Bill is necessary.
-If the DST is imposed, the intention is that it will be repealed if an acceptable multilateral solution is implemented. ▶ If implemented, the government estimates that the DST will raise NZ\$222m over a four-year period.
-Notes The DST Bill has adopted the concept of a "New Zealand user" as opposed to tax residency.
-A "New Zealand user" is defined to include any user of the digital services normally located in New Zealand, which could be determined by various factors including billing and internet protocol (IP) addresses, telephone area codes, bank details, and geolocation information.
+If the DST is imposed, the intention is that

-12. New Zealand (contd.)
+13. New Zealand (contd.)

-EY Global Tax Alerts
+Notes EY Global Tax Alerts